Sprout into the Spring with this Mung Bean Salad

 - A generous squeeze of Lemon Juice

-- Drizzle of Good Quality Olive Oil
+- A drizzle of good quality Olive Oil

-- Salt & Pepper to Taste
+- Salt & Black Pepper, to Taste

 - In a colander or strainer, rinse the dry mung beans thoroughly.